khushbubhatia/Counter-App/passenger counter/README.md

-Passenger Counter
+Counter

-To count the number of people visiting for coming to a station or any location, to get a hold on number of people which were present, with some basics javascript
+To count the number of people  or any other thing, to get a hold on numbers, with some basics javascript